JonadPulaj/vipr-gator/README.md

 - If you want to replay the proof provided here you will need Z3, Z3 (noBV), CVC5, CVC5 (strings), and Alt-Ergo (BV).
 See session file for more specifics.
-Time limits may need to be re-adjusted based on your machine set-up.
+Time limits may need to be adjusted based on your machine set-up.